matthewmueller/joy/Readme.md

 ![joy compiler](https://user-images.githubusercontent.com/170299/33872480-b10be348-df49-11e7-80b1-06736c8298ae.png)

-**⚠️  Joy development is currently on hold.
+⚠️  Joy development is currently **on hold**.
 Recent Go -> WASM developments look like a more promising path to Go being a great choice for frontend development.
 I'm thrilled to see development moving so quickly now and I think our efforts are better spent improving the Go to WASM compiler.
-As for Joy, there are quite a few interesting nuggets of code in here that I'd encourage you to dig up, polish and open source 😊**
+As for Joy, there are quite a few interesting nuggets of code in here that I'd encourage you to dig up, polish and open source 😊

-**Thanks for your interest in this project!**
+Thanks for your interest in this project!

-**– Matt**
+❤️ **Matt**

 ---